hovahyii/MCA-FInal-Project-LDR-Sensor/README.md

 | G           | Breadboard (-)            |
 | Vin         | Breadboard (+)            |

-> The other left behind leg are connected to the ground
+> The other left behind legs are connected to the ground

 <br/>